ibm-cloud-docs/cloud-object-storage/cli/ibmcli.md

 ## Supported Commands

-Each operation listed below has an explanaton of what it does, how it's supposed to be used, what parameters are necessary, and a technical explanation of how it works.
-Unless specified as optional, all parameters listed under "Parameters to provide" are required.
-For an explanation of the `credentials.json` file, refer to the "`credentials.json` Guide" below.
+Each operation listed below has an explanation of what it does, how to use it, and any optional or required parameters.
+Unless specified as optional, any listed parameters are mandatory.

 The IBM Cloud CLI mandates that commands start with `ibmcloud`.
 However, until the "Bluemix" brand is phased out, you can also start commands by `bx` and `bluemix`.
 So, you can do `ibmcloud cos`, `bluemix cos`, or `bx cos` to start a command.